Administration

 Mark Callahan, Associate Academic Director for Arts Research and Practice

-Mark Callahan is the artistic director of Ideas for Creative Exploration, an interdisciplinary initiative for advanced research in the arts at UGA, and serves on the faculty of the School of Art.
+Mark Callahan is the Artistic Director of the UGA Arts Collaborative, an interdisciplinary initiative for advanced research in the arts at the University of Georgia, and serves on the faculty of the School of Art.
 He is a graduate of Cranbrook Academy of Art and Rhode Island School of Design, where he was a member of the European Honors Program in Rome, Italy.
-Callahan’s work has been included in exhibitions at the Massachusetts Museum of Contemporary Art (MASS MoCA), Club Internet, MAMA: Showroom for Media and Moving Art in the Netherlands, the Telfair Museum in Savannah, Georgia, and used in concert by R.E.M. as a large-scale video projection.
-He is a co-principal investigator of “Enhancing imaginative and collaborative STEM capacity through creative inquiry,” an arts + STEM graduate workshop project supported by the National Science Foundation.
+Callahan’s work has been included in exhibitions at the Massachusetts Museum of Contemporary Art (MASS MoCA); Club Internet, MAMA: Showroom for Media and Moving Art in the Netherlands; the Telfair Museum in Savannah, Georgia; and used in concert by R.E.M. as a large-scale video projection.
+He was a co-principal investigator of “Enhancing Imaginative and Collaborative STEM Capacity through Creative Inquiry,” an Innovations in Graduate Education project supported by the National Science Foundation.
+Callahan’s essay “The Broadest Possible Interpretation of Creativity” is included in Critique Is Creative by Liz Lerman and John Borstel (Wesleyan Press).

 J. Derrick Lemons, Religion Fellow